conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 - The use of `__DATE__` or `__TIME__` macros in the sources.

 - When the definition of the file format forces to store time information in the object files.
-This is the case of `Portable Executable` format in Windows and `Mach-O` in MacOs.
+This is the case of *Portable Executable* format in Windows and `Mach-O` in MacOs.
 In Linux `ELF` files do not encode any kind of timestamp.

-Let's put an example of where does this information end with a basic hello world project linking a static library in MacOs.
+Let's put an example of where does this information ends with a basic hello world project linking a static library in MacOs.

 {% highlight console %}